 (b) Realty Company Cost Report.
 A provider that does not own the real property of the facility, and pays rent to an affiliated or non-affiliated realty trust or other business entity, must file or cause to be filed a realty company cost report with the Center.
 If no report is filed, EOHHS will not reimburse the costs associated with the provider’s rental expense.

 (c) Management Company Cost Report.
 A provider that claims management or central office expenses must file a separate management company cost report with the Center for each entity for which it claims management or central office expense.
 If these costs are claimed for reimbursement, the provider must certify that costs are reasonable and necessary for the care of publicly aided residents in Massachusetts.

+(d) Financial Statements.
+Each provider must file any accompanying financial statements that most closely match the cost report year.

 (2) General Cost Reporting Requirements.